I am 6.5 months pregnant and nervous about labor and delivery. What tips do you have to share?

 Everything that happens during your birth experience is what makes it so special and memorable.
 It may not be the gooey, romantic, spiritual event that you read about in magazines, but it’s YOUR event.
 It’s YOUR child being born.
 And everything that goes right and wrong is part of what makes it so special.

 Everywhere you turn, they’ll tell you that epidurals slow down your labor.
 Not for me!
-I was only 4cm dilated when I had my epidural with Miles.
+I was only 4cm dilated when I had my epidural with my oldest.
 And before the anesthesiologist even left the room, I was at a 10, and the nurse was paging the doctor so I could push.

-Alice was born within an hour of my epidural – and she came out on the practice push (make sure someone is standing there when they tell you to do the practice push).
+My daughter was born within an hour of my epidural – and she came out on the practice push (make sure someone is standing there when they tell you to do the practice push).

 And just a few more random thoughts: